nortbotics/jekyll-ecommerce-theme/_posts/2014-10-13-basic-2-wheeled-robot-arduino-uno.md

 ---
 layout: post

-title: "Make Your Own Basic Arduino Robot - part 1"
+title: "Make Your Own Basic 2-Wheeled Robot"
-subtitle: "simple mobile robot platform, using differential drive"
+subtitle: "simple mobile robot, using an Arduino Uno"
 cover_image: blog-cover.jpg
 excerpt: "In this project I am creating a simple 2-wheeled robot using the arduino uno.
 I just want a basic, simple, mobile robot that can be used as a base, or platform, for later mobile robotics experiments."
 category: arduino